lueschem/edi-pi/README.md

 The edi configuration contained in this repository can be used to generate the following artifacts:

-* A Debian buster arm64 (64bit) image suitable for the Raspberry Pi 3 or 4.
+* A Debian bullseye arm64 (64bit) image suitable for the Raspberry Pi 3 or 4.
-* A Debian buster armhf (32bit) image suitable for the Raspberry Pi 2 or 3.
+* A Debian bullseye armhf (32bit) image suitable for the Raspberry Pi 2 or 3.
 * Matching Mender update artifacts for the above configurations.
 * An amd64/arm64 or amd64/armhf based LXD container with a pre-installed cross development toolchain for C and C++.